donbright/font_to_svg/README.md

 of the order in which it lists the points that make up a contour.
-The contours that have their points in 'clockwise' order are considered 'solid' The contours that have their points listed in 'counter clockwise' (or anti-clockwise) order are considered 'holes'.
+The contours that have their points in 'clockwise' order are considered 'solid' The contours that have their points listed in 'counter clockwise' (also called 'anti-clockwise') order are considered 'holes'.
 For example, imagine the letter 'o'.
 The points making up the 'outside' contour are listed in clockwise order, while the points making up the 'inside' contour are listed in counter-clockwise order.

 But what type of points make up a contour?
 They are simple 2-dimensional Cartesian points with integer coordinates.
 The points for a contour are